dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
 A Team plan refers to this permission set as an "Owner role."
 For more on these permissions, see [Account Admin](/docs/cloud/manage-access/enterprise-permissions#account-admin).

 **Metadata Only**<br/>
-Metadata only service tokens authorize requests to the Discovery API.
+Metadata-only service tokens authorize requests to the Discovery API.

 **Job Admin**<br/>
 Job admin service tokens can authorize requests for viewing, editing, and creating environments, triggering runs, and viewing historical runs.